EF Hutton: Revival as EFH Group

-As a result of the Subprime mortgage crisis, Citigroup was forced to sell assets and a group of E.F.
+As a result of the Subprime mortgage crisis, Citigroup was forced to sell assets.
+A group of E.F.
 Hutton alumni reportedly bought the E.F.
 Hutton brand for an undisclosed amount.
 In 2012, a group of EF Hutton alumni led by Frank Campanale announced plans to launch a new financial advisory firm under the name E.F.
 Hutton & Company, but Campanale left in October 2013 to become chairman and chief executive of Lebenthal Wealth Advisors LLC and the effort was abandoned.

 In 2014, a new group, led by Christopher Daniels, who had started his career at EF Hutton's investment bank, re-launched as EFH Group Inc. Daniels had been president of Ascend, a structured finance firm, and before that, he had worked for Raymond James in capital markets.
 EFH Group changed the brand’s stylization from E.F.
 Hutton to EF Hutton.